 \subsection{Host galaxies}

-As detailed in \num{Smith et al.}, the host identification of each SN Ia in our sample is made in two steps.
-Firstly, we query public databases, such as DESI-LS DR9 \citep[][]{dey2019}, SDSS DR17 \cite[][]{Abdurrouf2022}, and PS1 DR2 \citep[][]{flewelling2020}, for sources within an 100~kpc radius given the estimated redshifts from \textsc{snid} spectral template matching.
-Then, we compute the directional light radius \citep[DLR,][]{sullivan2006,gupta2016} between the SN and each surrounding galaxy or galaxy-like sources and identify the host as the source with the smaller DLR.
-SNe were no galaxy has a $DLR<7$ is excluded.
-The global photometry is derived using the \texttt{HostPhot} package \citep{muller2022} on public $g$, $r$, $i$, $z$, $y$ PS1 DR2 images that cover the same sky as ZTF.
-Local photometry is made using 2~kpc radius aperture photometry of these data \citep[e.g.][]{briday2022}.

-Once optical global and local photometry have been estimated, we compute stellar masses and rest-frame color using spectral energy distribution fitting performed with the \texttt{P{\`E}GASE2} galaxy spectral templates \citep{leborgne2002}, as in, e.g., \cite{sullivan2010}.
+As is detailed in Smith et al. (in prep.), the host identification of each SN Ia in our sample was made in two steps.
+First, we queried public databases, such as DESI-LS DR9 \citep[][]{dey2019}, SDSS DR17 \cite[][]{Abdurrouf2022}, and PS1 DR2 \citep[][]{flewelling2020}, for sources within an 100~kpc radius, given the estimated redshifts from \textsc{snid} spectral template matching.
+Then, we computed the directional light radius \citep[DLR,][]{sullivan2006,gupta2016} between the SN and each surrounding galaxy or galaxy-like source and identified the host as the source with the smaller DLR.
+The SNe for which no galaxy has a $DLR<7$ were excluded.
+The global photometry was derived using the \texttt{HostPhot} package \citep{muller2022} on public $g$, $r$, $i$, $z$, $y$ PS1 DR2 images that cover the same sky as ZTF.
+Local photometry was made using the 2~kpc radius aperture photometry of these data \citep[e.g.][]{briday2022}.
+Once optical global and local photometry had been estimated, we computed stellar masses and rest-frame color using a spectral energy distribution fitting performed with the \texttt{P{\`E}GASE2} galaxy spectral templates \citep{leborgne2002}, as in, for example, \cite{sullivan2010}.